bytebang/simpleserver/README.md

 With the commandline from above the server will look for files within the /tmp/www directory (instead of serving content from within the jar)

+If you also want to have a directory listing from within your wwwroot then you can allow this via setting the parameter _allowDirectoryListing_ to true.

+`java -Dwwwroot=/tmp/www -DallowDirectoryListing=true -jar simpleserver.jar`

 #compiling

 Compilation is done via maven: